 - When applying tea tree oil for Varroa mite treatment via sugar patties, add 3-4 drops of the oil to every 500 grams of sugar patty you make.

-- In vaporization of tea tree oil, vaporize 3-4 drops of the oil for every beehive box you have in your stack.
+- In the vaporization of tea tree oil, vaporize 3-4 drops of the oil for every beehive box you have in your stack.

 Pros and Cons of using Essential Oils for Honey Bee Mite Control